Inside the McCormack lab building. Photo courtesy of MWF.

 Inside the Levinson gym.
 Photo courtesy of MWF.

-Additional infrastructure includes administration offices, a GIS facility, kitchens, storage, laundry, workshop, garage (selling gasoline and diesel fuel), and a staff village.
+Additional infrastructure includes administration offices, a GIS facility, kitchens, storage, laundry, workshop, garage, and a staff village.

 Electrical generators operate at 200-250 Volts from 6:30am to 9:30am, and from 6:00pm to 10:00pm.
 Power at 240V and 110V is available on a 24hr basis in the labs and offices.
 Hot water is available in morning and evening hours.
 Fax, phone and email communications are available 24 hours a day.
 Internal communications exist in the form of a VHF radio network.